-Deakin offers Australia's first accelerated optometry qualification.
-Offered as two sequential degrees, Deakin's optometry program makes it possible for students to obtain a professional optometry qualification in just three-and-a-half years of full-time study.
+Deakin University's Faculty of Health offers Australia's first accelerated optometry course.
+Offered as a combined course, the Bachelor of Vision Science/Master of Optometry, Deakin's optometry program makes it possible for students to obtain a professional optometry qualification in just three-and-a-half years of full-time study.

 What can I study?

-The program is offered as two sequential degrees:
+The program is offered as a combined course:

-Our purpose-built REACH facility will be equipped with case-based-learning tutorial rooms, large state-of-the-art multi-purpose clinical skills laboratory, a fully-fitted optometry practice for simulation, examination and research, and a 200-seat lecture theatre designed to enable Team-Based Learning.
+Our purpose-built REACH facility is equipped with case-based-learning seminar rooms, a large state-of-the-art multi-purpose clinical skills laboratory, a fully fitted optometry practice for simulation, examination and research, and a 200-seat lecture theatre designed to enable team-based learning.

 Fast-tracked career entry

 By taking advantage of Deakin's trimester system, Deakin optometry students are able to fast-track entry into this exciting profession by gaining a professional optometry qualification in just three-and-a-half years of full-time study, compared with up to seven years at other tertiary institutions.

 Graduates will be eligible to apply for registration with the Australian Health Practitioner Regulation Agency (AHPRA), and as Medicare service providers.